-The Latest: Closings begin in case of Orlando shooter's wife
+The Latest: Jurors deliberating in nightclub attack case

 ORLANDO, Fla. – The Latest on the trial of a woman accused of helping her husband plan a mass shooting at a Florida nightclub (all times local):